Morou Ouattara: Career

 Morou moved to Washington, DC in 1988 to study computer science.
 While at school, he worked as a dishwasher at Francesco Ricchi’s I'Ricchi.
 He stayed there for three years, and progressed through stations of the restaurant's kitchen.
 In 1991, he left I'Ricchi to work under Mark Miller at Red Sage, and rose to be executive chef.

 In 2002, Chef Morou moved to be executive chef at Signatures and revealed his own style, a combination of French, African and Middle Eastern flavors, though reviews said in retrospect he restrained himself at the location; one reviewer said, "Watching Ouattara at Signatures was a little like watching a talented filmmaker turning out commercials, the brilliance of his work confined to discrete bursts."
 He remained there until it closed in 2005.
 After consulting and appearing on Iron Chef America, Morou opened Farrah Olivia in the fall of 2006.
 Freed from the necessity of offering more conventional restaurant fare, Morou began to experiment and gained a reputation for being a brilliant, though inconsistent, chef.
 Farrah Olivia was closed in April 2009 (because of irreconcilable differences between Morou and his landlord).

 After a break Morou (together with his brother) opened Kora, serving trattoria style Italian food.
 Four days a week, Farrah Olivia is opened in the private dining room of Kora, featuring a more menu like in the old Farrah Olivia.

-He now runs a restaurant, Lily and the Cactus, in NE Washington DC serving the same creative food he was known for at Red Sage.
-A gem in NOMA, tucked away between grocery stores and fast food chains, his style is much more rustic then prior restaurants but he has gone back to his southwestern roots inside the Hilton Garden Inn on First St.
+He ran a restaurant, Lily and the Cactus, in NE Washington DC serving the same creative food he was known for at Red Sage.
+A gem in NOMA, tucked away between grocery stores and fast food chains, his style is much more rustic then prior restaurants but he has gone back to his southwestern roots inside the Hilton Garden Inn on First St. Lily and the Cactus was closed January 2022.